open-feature/spec/specification/sections/01-flag-evaluation.md

 OpenFeature.getClient(name: "my-named-client");
 ```

-The name is a logical identifier for the client which may be associated with a particular provider.
+The name is a logical identifier for the client which may be associated with a particular provider by the application integrator.
 If a client name is not bound to a particular provider, the client is associated with the default provider.

 See [setting a provider](#setting-a-provider) for details.